FuyuKappa/giiws/README.md

 I previously made these using PowerPoint and it was slow, arduous, and prone to formatting errors and inconsistencies.

+**Currently, the site is not up and running as I will rewrite the entire thing to work off Jekyll.**

 ## Link
 !To be configured